“We got big news, the party boat is here. The band is kickin’, and I see lots of beers.”

 Clutch is a road warrior.
 By my count the band played 100 live shows in 2016 alone, or about one gig every three-and-a-half days; I see 93 shows in 2015.
 That’s been a fairly common annual pace over Clutch’s 25-year run, even during those rare “slow” years when the promotion cycle for the latest album has died down and the band is back in the studio to start it all over again.
 Indeed, singer Neil Fallon owns it on the title track of 2013’s ripping Earth Rocker when he declares that “if you’re going to do it, do it live on stage, or don’t do it at all.”

 The band simply doesn’t take breaks.
 Including their 1993 debut album, the heavy-handed Transnational Speedway League: Anthems, Anecdotes & Undeniable Truths, the band has released 11 studio albums, four full-length live albums, two compilations, and a handful of EPs, with the biggest gap in new music falling between 2009’s muddled Strange Cousins from the West and Earth Rocker almost four years later.
-Clutch records their twelfth album later this year.
+Clutch finished recording their 12th record, Book of Bad Decisions, in Nashville in early 2018 with a release date pegged for September.

 But this short story isn’t about the band’s dogged work ethic or their music, a muscular, groove-heavy splendor of metal, jazz, blues, and funk—or what one might just call proper rock and fucking roll.
 Pardon the brief digression, but no band, aside from perhaps the great Ween, has had a more lasting musical impact on my life than Clutch, which in 1995 rewired my teenage brain when they dropped their greasy, stoney, swashbuckling self-titled album.
 It’s one of the finest (and most overlooked) hard-rock efforts of the ‘90s and a Herculean creative leap from Transnational Speedway League.